-4 factors influencing whether you can retire at 60
+4 factors that drive your ability retire at 60

 - Your income requirements to support your lifestyle in retirement